ryan-mahoney/Framework/docs/index.rst

 FMF is small and aims to provide a single best-practices approach to addressing all the concerns of developing modern web and mobile-web applications.

-It is No-SQL, API-Centric, Service Oriented, RESTful and uses PubSub decoupling application logic.
+It can be described as No-SQL, API-Centric, Less-Logic, Service Oriented, RESTful, PubSub and much more.

 Contents: